MattPahuta/100DevsBootcampJournal/log.md

 # 100Devs Bootcamp 2022 (cohort 2 - YouTube) - Log

+### August 22, Monday

+**Today's Progress**: FCC JavaScript work to start my morning, followed by more Frontend Mentor project work and then catching up on 100Devs class 26.
+Also mixed in some Code Wars challenges and a bit of Anki review.

 ### August 20, Saturday

 **Today's Progress**: Started again with FCC JavaScript fundamental reviews and challenges before moving on to continue work on a Frontend Mentor project.